pzaffino/SlicerArduinoController/docs/examples.md

 ## Send data to Arduino:

 In this example a linear servomotor (Actuonix L16 Actuator 50mm) is controlled by using a translation computed by Slicer.
-The esample mimics a radiotherapy couch correction on basis of the alignment of daily and planning CTs.
+The example mimics a radiotherapy couch correction on basis of the alignment of daily and planning CTs.

-The Arduino code is:
+The Arduino code is (sensor connected to pin 9):
 ```C
 /*
  * range servo ms 1000 -- 2000 -> 0 -- 4.8 cm